How to use AWS Cross Account access for S3 file downloads

 How to set it up?

-• Role Access: Share the role identification with the client, ideally its the complete arn of the role, for example: arn:aws:iam::<acount-id>:role/clients/our-client
+- Role Access: Share the role identification with the client, ideally it's the complete arn of the role, for example, arn:aws:iam::<acount-id>:role/clients/our-client

-• Switch Roles: There are a couple of ways to switch roles and access the resources.
+- Switch Roles: There are a couple of ways to switch roles and access the resources.
 I will be referring to programmatic access to fetch S3 files.

 Switch Role